mmisw/mmiorr-docs/docs/upload.md

 ## What options are available for hosting ontologies?

-MMI ORR offers two options to register an existing ontology: _fully-hosted_ mode and _re-hosted_ mode.
+ORR offers two options to register an existing ontology: _fully-hosted_ mode and _re-hosted_ mode.

 ### Fully-hosted ontology

-In this case, MMI ORR will assign an `http://mmisw.org/ont`-based base URI to your ontology and associated terms sharing the same base namespace.
-More specifically, the original base URI of the ontology will be overwritten with one assigned by MMI ORR during the registration process.
+In this case, ORR will assign an `http://mmisw.org/ont`-based base URI to your ontology and associated terms sharing the same base namespace.
+More specifically, the original base URI of the ontology will be overwritten with one assigned by ORR during the registration process.

 *   **URI Resolvability.** The given ORR based URIs given to your ontology (and to all the terms in the associated namespace) will be self-resolvable, i.e., you will be able to directly enter them into your